-- Student must be 16 year of age or older. - Student must maintain an overall high school grade point average of 3.0 on a 4.0 scale. - Dual Enrollment courses must work with the student schedule at the enrolled high school. - Student must meet Dual Enrollment requirements determined by the accredited college or university to which the student is applying for courses.
+- Student must be 16 year of age or older. - Student must maintain an overall high school grade point average of 3.25 on a 4.0 scale. - Dual Enrollment courses must work with the student schedule at the enrolled high school. - Student must meet Dual Enrollment requirements determined by the accredited college or university to which the student is applying for courses.
 This includes taking the SAT/ACT/COMPASS test and meeting minimum scores determined by the accredited college or university. - Requirements for Dual Enrollment vary at different colleges.
-Students must contact the institution for specific requirements.
+Students must contact the institution for specific requirements. - Students with 10 unexcused tardies or 10 unexcused absences during the school year will not be allowed to take dual enrolled classes.